Latest update: 10 February, 2026

 - Status: best practice, guideline

-- Content: the Organization for Economic Cooperation and Development (OECD) has established guidelines that advocate inclusive growth, sustainable development, well-being, respect for the rule of law, democracy and human rights where AI development is concerned.
+- Content: the Organization for Economic Cooperation and Development (OECD) has established guidelines that advocate inclusive growth, sustainable development, well-being, respect for the rule of law, democracy, and human rights where AI development is concerned.

 - Purpose: to promote the responsible development and use of AI through international cooperation and policy guidelines.